The LORD: the Author of Calamity

 Pastor Lucado: you buckled.
 Shame on you: you put a humanistic "spin" on this national event when you should have used your platform to call for repentance.

 There is no other way to put this: you are part of the problem, not part of the solution.

 America: wake up and repent before the LORD destroys our nation.

 You substitute useless stories, coffee and donut bars, sermons about popular movies, flashy audio/visual effects, bands indistinguishable from rock bands, classes on the martial arts and myriad other nonsense.
 You host "traditional" and "contemporary" music styles, thus dividing your "congregation".

 You seek to build mega-churches instead of doctrinally sound churches.
 You conflate "fellowship" with Bible-based unity.
 The vast majority of your "congregations" couldn't define sound doctrine if their life depended on it.

 In short, you've developed your own humanistic definition and implementation of the NT church.
 It's no wonder that America has no moral compass: the "compass keepers" both are ignorant of the Bible they claim to believe and AWOL from their duties.

-I will develop this point in a future article.
+(I hope to develop this point in a future article.)